Chapter One: Gameplay

 lose interest, and no one will want to play a second time.
 This is

 for the best.
-Those people should stop trying to play with construction
+Those players should give up on construction

-bricks and instead give them to someone with an imagination.
+bricks and donate them to someone with an imagination.

 Just because you can assign die rolls to every sneeze and determine